Dow Gold Ratio: How Does Gold Compare to Shares For the Past 100 Years? Where to From Here in 2024?

 The Dow Gold Ratio May Make a New Low

 Look at how the ratio has bounced up and down between the 2 red trend lines.
-Given this range, it’s not completely unreasonable to think that the ratio may end up at a new low at the completion of the current gold bull market.
-Perhaps somewhere below 1?
+Given this range, it’s not completely unreasonable to think that at the completion of the current gold bull market the ratio may end up at a new low.
+Perhaps even somewhere below 1?
 Indicated by the red arrow and question mark in the chart above.

 This was exactly what happened at the end of the 1980’s precious metals bull market.
 Where the Dow Gold Ratio bottomed out at 1.